 This recipe for hearty, healthy apple muffins has lived on my website since 2016.
 I’ve made a couple slight changes over the years so they rise taller and have a stronger apple flavor.
 They’re wonderfully wholesome and soft, and you’ll appreciate that they’re made without any refined sugar.
 These are my go-to choice when I’m looking for a quick and easy healthy muffin!
+For a classic and indulgent version, try my apple cinnamon muffins.

 Today’s muffins are adapted from my morning glory muffins, which have all sorts of goodies packed inside like grated apple, grated carrot, raisins, nuts, etc. Think: carrot cake, but lightened-up.

 For this apple version, we’re leaving out the grated carrot and switching up a couple other ingredients.
 To keep them on the lighter side, I use a mix of applesauce and melted coconut oil.
-This way the muffins keep their moist, rich texture but aren’t weighed down with fat.
+This way the muffins keep their moist, rich texture but arenโt weighed down with fat.

 Here’s Why You’ll Love These Healthy Apple Muffins